 In April 2017, Michael opened his latest new restaurant project.
 A Mexican Restaurant y Cantina called Agave Cocina, located in the Russian Market area in Phnom Penh.

-In March 2018 Michael signed on to be the Executive CheF&B at the World-Renowned Clayoquot Wilderness Resort, a Relais & Chateaux property that was awarded to the Conde Naste Gold List Top-100 Hotels & Resorts in The World, as well as making The Top-100 Hotels in The World by Elite Traveler and the #1 Most Sustainable Hotel in the world by The Boutique Hotel Awards in 2018.
+In March 2018 Michael signed on to be the Executive CheF&B at the World-Renowned Clayoquot Wilderness Resort, a Relais & Chateaux property that was awarded to the Conde Naste Gold List Top-100 Hotels & Resorts in The World, as well as making The Top-100 Hotels in The World by Elite Traveler and the #1 Most Sustainable Hotel in the world by The Boutique Hotel Awards in 2018 and 2019.